-You’ve heard us talk a lot about kava the drink, it’s earthy flavor, and the rich south pacific island cultural tradition around it.
-But have you ever thought about where kava actually comes from?
-The plant itself?
+You’ve heard us talk a lot about kava, the drink, its earthy flavor, and the rich South Pacific Island cultural tradition surrounding it.
+But have you ever considered where kava actually comes from?
+The kava plant itself?

 Most of us think of kava as the brownish powder that is mixed with water to create the relaxing, social beverage that we’ve come to love.
 But it doesn’t start out that way.